 - 1 Spring onion, green part only (you can add the white part to the stir-fry)

-Heat 1 tablespoon oil in a frying pan, add the tofu slices and brown them slightly on both sides.
+Heat 1 tablespoon oil in a frying pan set on medium heat, add the tofu slices and brown them slightly on both sides.
 Remove and set aside.
-You can do this in the wok also, if you wish.

 Heat the remaining tablespoon of oil in a large wok, toss in the garlic, ginger, chillies and spring onion whites.
 Stir continuously for about a minute.
 Add the baby corn, peppers and carrot slices.
 Stir-fry on high heat till the veggies are done.
 Add the processed coriander paste along with salt, pepper and honey.
 Bring the mixture to a boil, reduce heat and stir in the cornflour slurry.
 Simmer for a couple of minutes.
 Pour in the vinegar and soy sauce.
 Mix well and take off the heat.